-The undersigned Prof declares that the doctoral student , student code (matricola) has been attending the course of activated by the University of for the bachelor/master/PhD Course in
+The undersigned Prof. ...... declares that the doctoral student

+, studen code (matricola)

+has been attend ling the course of activated by

+the University o of for the bachelor/master/PhD

+Course in

+Davis dia simosto

-Periodic signatures for stating the course attendance:
+res for stating the course attendar ice:

 Date Lecturer signature Date Lecturer signature

+l l